Consdata/kouncil/README.md

 ### Advanced record browsing in table format

-Kouncil presents messages in convenient table format.
-This way even large amounts of complex messages can be easily browsed.
+Thanks to Kouncil's convenient way of presenting records in table format even large amounts of complex messages can be easily browsed.
+You can also choose between browsing single partition and topic as a whole.
+If you wish to examine any of the messages more closely you can view it's source.

 <p align="left">
   <img src=".github/img/kouncil_topic_details_border.png" width="400">